Home / Blog / Competitor Keyword Analysis: Free Tools, Steps, SEO + PPC

 Paid search keyword gaps require profitability analysis before you commit budget.
 Check estimated cost-per-click (CPC) data from Google Keyword Planner for each gap.
 High CPC values indicate strong conversion rates because competitors only pay premium prices for keywords that generate revenue.

 Build a PPC profitability estimate using this formula: (estimated monthly searches × your expected click-through rate × your expected conversion rate × your average order value) minus (estimated monthly clicks × CPC).
 If the result is positive, the keyword gap offers profitable potential.
-Target these keywords first in your paid campaigns.

 Create a separate priority list for PPC gaps that includes:

 Combine your SEO and PPC gap scores into one master priority list.
 Create three tiers: immediate action (top 10 keywords), next 30 days (keywords 11 through 30), and future opportunities (everything else).
-Your immediate action list should include a mix of quick-win SEO keywords and test-budget PPC terms.
+For each priority keyword, note the specific action required.
+SEO gaps need content creation or page optimization.
+PPC gaps need campaign setup and ad copy.

 Export your priority list with these columns: keyword, channel (SEO/PPC/both), impact score, required action, target date, and status.
 Update this sheet weekly as you complete actions and track ranking improvements.
-This living document keeps your entire team aligned on which competitor gaps to attack next and how to measure progress against your competitive keyword strategy.

 Completing this checklist before keyword extraction prevents wasted time analyzing competitors who do not actually threaten your search visibility.